at the Ohio Valley Camera Club meeting

 Huntington, West Virginia

-A cliche subject, I know, but yet one that never fails to interest me.
 Think of the stories that you could write from the perspective of a pair of glasses.
 I watched a pretty good movie today called The Answer Man.
-It\’s a romantic comedy first released at the 2009 Sundance Film Festival.
+It’s a romantic comedy first released at the 2009 Sundance Film Festival.
 From a Tumbler page, here is a quick summary (in their words): Arlen Faber (Jeff Daniels) wrote a book containing all of the answers to life’s biggest questions, citing God as the source of his wisdom.
 This book went on to become a huge success, touching the lives of many who basically believed Arlen to be some sort of prophet.
 Arlen then went into hiding, becoming a hermit who spent most of his days alone in his apartment, avoiding the outside world and those fans who he knew would attack him with unanswerable questions.
-It\’s a romance because he becomes introduced to a woman that he falls for.
-In a way, the whole script reminds me of a mild version of the excellent "As Good as it Gets" (Wikipedia entry) with Arlen being another Melvin Udall.
+It’s a romance because he becomes introduced to a woman that he falls for.
+In a way, the whole script reminds me of a mild version of the excellent “As Good as it Gets” with Arlen being another Melvin Udall.
 Still, if just as predictable as my photo of glasses, I like it even if Rotten Tomatoes gives it a 30% rating.

 “I only have three rules: don’t take advice